 Some common threads quickly arose:

-Next, we wanted to integrate the new non-paid user flow into Identity Force's existing website.
-Given that we designed the mobile app from scratch, one of my biggest challenges as UI designer was to ensure that the branding and experience felt aligned when incorporated into the desktop website.
+Next, I integrated the non-paid user flow into Identity Force's existing website.
+Given that we designed the mobile app from scratch, one of my biggest challenges as was to ensure that the branding and experience felt aligned when incorporated into the desktop website.

 Since this was a conceptual project, I would have been eager to fully flesh out the ID Force Score Quiz and release it to see if it helped improve conversion to packages or engagement with their app and website.
 I'd also like to better outline the requirements how task completion on the Secure Habits Guide correlates with a user's score, ensuring that it's providing the right incentive to maintain healthy security habits.